BITSS-OPA/opa-deworming/code/05_final_opa.md

       }
 }

-# wrap the whole thing in a function and prepare for sims.
+# one run of all the steps to get one policy estimate
 one_run <-
   function(main_run_var1 = main_run_so,
            run_sim_var = run_sim_so,